Set Up A Scholarship Fund Today!

 Our donors believe in the importance of investing in tomorrow’s leaders.

-Now more than ever, a college education is crucial to success in life.
+Now more than ever, a college education financial assistance is important.
 With rising tuition costs, many young people don’t have the resources required to earn a college degree.
 Setting up an educational scholarship fund can be a meaningful way to give back to your community or to honor a loved one.

 Creating a scholarship fund with the Hudson Community Foundation (HCF) offers students critical help.
 Your scholarship fund can reflect your family name and values.
 You decide the criteria for the scholarship.
 Set up is quick and easy.
 HCF scholarship funds have the ability to accept a wide array of asset types and you can take immediate and maximum tax deductions.